Probabilistic Spatial Transformer Networks: Probabilistic Spatial Transformer Network

-In order to introduce the proposed DA model, we first establish notation.
-We assume observed data of the form $\mathcal{D}=\{y_i,I_{\text{obs}_{i}}\}_{i=1}^N$, where $y$ is the target variable (e.g.\ class label), and $\Iobs$ are observations of the covariates.
+The P-STN is a probabilistic extension of the STN, where we replace the deterministic transformation $\theta(I)$ with a posterior over transformations $p(\theta | I)$.
+Figure~\ref{fig:architecture} illustrates the proposed pipeline.
+We assume observed data of the form $\mathcal{D}=\{y_i,I_i\}_{i=1}^N$, where $y$ is the target variable (e.g.\@ class label), and $I$ are observations of the covariates.
 For presentation purposes, we will consider the latter to be images, but the approach applies to any spatio-temporal data.